thegreystone/searobots/README.md

 - Stealth metrics: depth, noise (lower wins)
 - Efficiency: speed, path efficiency

-**Combat phase** (same 5 seeds, 10 minutes each): every pair of controllers fights on each seed.
+**Combat phase** (same 5 seeds, 30 minutes each): every pair of controllers fights on each seed.
+Each sub has 8 torpedoes.
 Scoring per match:

 - **Kill the enemy**: 5 points
 - **Survive the match**: 5 points